KVSC1511/Terraform-Training/README.md

 - **Understand Terraform workflow** (init, plan, apply, destroy)
 - **Work with variables, data sources, and outputs**
 - **Implement advanced features** like count, loops, and conditional resources
+- **Design and implement VPC architectures** with proper networking
+- **Create reusable Terraform modules** for production environments
 - **Follow security best practices** for infrastructure management

+## 🏗️ What You'll Build

+By the end of this course, you'll have hands-on experience building:

+- **Multi-tier web applications** with EC2 instances and security groups
+- **VPC architectures** with public and private subnets
+- **Load balancers** and auto-scaling groups
+- **Database infrastructure** with RDS instances
+- **Reusable modules** for common infrastructure patterns
+- **Production-ready configurations** with proper variable management

 ## 📁 Course Structure